EXCLUSIVE-China to allow Didi apps back online, in latest sign of regulatory thaw-sources

 A lifting of the ban on Didi apps would come as Chinese policymakers seek to restore private sector confidence and count on the technology industry to help spur economic activity that has been ravaged by the COVID-19 pandemic.

+China's central bank will step up support for private firms as part of steps to shore up the economy, while easing a crackdown on tech companies, Guo Shuqing, Communist party chief of the People's Bank of China, told state-owned CCTV on Sunday.

-A restoration of apps would also signal Didi's completion of its nearly two-year long regulatory-driven revamp, and will come after the powerful cyber watchdog Cyberspace Administration of China (CAC) imposed in July a $1.2 billion fine on the company.
+A restoration of apps would also signal Didi's completion of its one year and a half-long regulatory-driven revamp, and will come after the powerful cyber watchdog Cyberspace Administration of China (CAC) imposed in July a $1.2 billion fine on the company.

+Didi already last year paid the fine, the largest regulatory penalty imposed on a Chinese tech firm since Alibaba Group 9988.HK and Meituan 3690.HK were fined $2.75 billion and $527 million, respectively, in 2021 by the antitrust regulator State Administration for Market Regulation, said two of the sources.

 Didi did not immediately respond to a Reuters request for comment.